Ddev-scripts/qb-rental/README.md

 This system is inspired by [nc-rental](https://github.com/NaorNC/nc-rental)

-However this resource has no dependencies except QB-CORE.
+However this resource has no dependencies except QB-CORE and PolyZone.

 ## Installation